Add accessible content and links to a SharePoint Online site

 After you create your SharePoint in Microsoft 365 site using an accessible template, use correct formatting, styles, and alternative descriptions to keep your site accessible.

-When you use SharePoint in Microsoft 365, we recommend that you use Internet Explorer as your browser.
+Note: When you use SharePoint in Microsoft 365, we recommend that you use Microsoft Edge as your browser.

 In this topic